cwinpy/cwinpy/docs/pe/roq/roq.rst

 While CWInPy's likelihood evaluations will operate in this mode by default, in these cases it can be useful to instead use *Reduced Order Quadrature* to help speed things up.
-There are several caveats to this, in particular, different frequency bins are highly uncorrelated, so it is unlikely that an small reduced basis set will be found if the frequency offset of many tens of frequency bins.
+There are several caveats to this, in particular, different frequency bins are highly uncorrelated, so it is unlikely that a small reduced basis set will be found if the frequency offset of many tens of frequency bins.
 Also, for the length of dataset often found in practice (or order a million data points over a year of observations), computer memory constraints may make it necessary to build the reduced basis on